Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 Diana Gabaldon wrote Scrooge McDuck cartoons for the Walt Disney Company before she wrote Outlander, which has subsequently been turned into a Starz television show.
-She also is a child of privilege, having been raised by a prominent political family in Arizona, and was afforded the luxury of being able to go to university all the way up to her Ph.D.
+She also is a child of privilege, having been raised by a prominent political family in Arizona, and was afforded the luxury of being able to go to university all the way up to her PhD.

 And all of this, according to her, makes her superior to everyone else out there, but most especially to fast food workers, whom she took a swipe at yesterday while trying to offer “friendly advice” to an aspiring writer who wished to be an English major when she enrolled in school.